eth-protocol-fellows/cohort-three/projects/eth-monitor.md

     Mentors
 </h3>

-The project has been highly shaped by Fredrik’s proposal, hence I plan to engage with Fredrik for further guidance.
+The project has been highly shaped by Fredrik Svantes proposal, hence I plan to engage with Fredrik for further guidance.

-I also plan to engage with Barnabé having published insightful work regarding reorg and on-chain CL client behaviour.
+I also plan to engage with Barnabé Monnot having published insightful work regarding reorg and on-chain CL client behaviour.

 <h3>